Guest400123064/bbm25-haystack/README.md

 retriever.run(query="How many languages are spoken around the world today?")
 ```

-## Filtering Logic and Caveats
+## Filtering Logic

+The current document store uses `document_matches_filter` shipped with Haystack to perform filtering by default, which is the same as `InMemoryDocumentStore` except that it is DOES NOT support legacy operator names.

-The filtering logic is slightly different from the default implementation shipped with Haystack, but this logic may be subject to changes, and I am open to different suggestions.
-Please find comments and implementation details in [`filters.py`](./src/bbm25_haystack/filters.py).
+However, there is also an alternative filtering logic shipped with this implementation that is more conservative (and unstable at this point).
+To use this alternative logic, initialize the document store with `haystack_filter_logic=False` Please find comments and implementation details in [`filters.py`](./src/bbm25_haystack/filters.py).
 TL;DR:

 - Comparison with `None`, i.e., missing values, involved will always return `False`, no matter the document attribute value or filter value.
 - Comparison with `DataFrame` is always prohibited to reduce surprises.